wsbctechnicalblog/wsbctechnicalblog.github.io/content/experiment-yaml-1.md

-Title: Experimenting with Azure Pipelines - YAML Conditionals, Parameters, and Triggers
+Title: Azure DevOps Snippets - YAML Conditionals, Parameters, and Triggers
 Date: 2021-04-22 13:13
 Category: Posts
 Tags: Azure Pipelines, Tips
 Slug: experiment-yaml-1
 Author: Willy-Peter Schaub
-Summary: Sharing common questions and issues that emerge from Azure Pipeline workshops and support.
-Todays menu includes conditionals, parameters, and triggers.
+Summary: Snippets of common questions and issues from Azure Pipeline workshops and support calls.
+Today's snippet includes conditionals, parameters, and triggers.

 If you are an avid user of the YAML-based Azure Pipelines, you will be aware that the language can be very pedantic when it comes to too many or too few spaces.
-In fact, we have been mulling over a pipeline for (what seemed like) hours, only to realise that we were missing **one** space.
-Fortunately both the YAML editor in both Azure DevOps and Visual Studio Code, as well as the **Validate** features are continuously improving.
+In fact, we have been mulling over a broken pipeline for (what felt like) hours, only to realise that we were misaligned by **one** space.
+Fortunately, both the YAML editor in both Azure DevOps and Visual Studio Code, as well as the **Validate** features are continuously improving.

-Let us skip the spaces topic and focus on conditionals, parameters, and triggers, using this simple sample code.
+Let us park the spaces topic and focus on conditionals, parameters, and triggers, using this simple sample code.

 > Experimentation Sample Code